 By pooling resources ILEP (ELEP) Member Associations were and are able to use them in a more effective way and reach more patients.
 Equally this unity extends to a sharing of expertise and local knowledge, thus optimising the impact of the Federation on the global campaign against leprosy.

 Prior to 1966 there were several organisations around the world concerned with leprosy.
-The oldest Member dates its foundation back to 1874, others to the first half of the twentieth century, whilst the majority of them were created after the Second World War.
+The oldest Member dates its foundation back to 1874, others to the first half of the twentieth century, while the majority of them were created after the Second World War.
 Most of them owed their birth to the inspiration of exceptional persons such as Father Damien and Wellesley Bailey.
-Even closer to us, several were inspired by charismatic individuals like Raoul Follereau, founder of World Leprosy Day, and Abbé Pierre, creator of the Emmaüs movement for the most needy.
+Closer to ILEP’s base in Switzerland, several were inspired by charismatic individuals like Raoul Follereau, founder of World Leprosy Day, and Abbé Pierre, creator of the Emmaüs movement for the most needy.

 Pierre Van den Wijngaert, General Secretary of Les Amis du Père Damien (Damien Foundation), was the catalyst who propelled the creation of the Federation in 1966.
 Inspired too by the recent creation of the Common Market in Europe, and with the support of Raoul Follereau, he rallied support of various anti-leprosy organisations and organised a series of meetings to discuss ways to work together using a federal model.
 These moves culminated in this series of landmark events: